 Once the correct diagnosis is made, there are treatments.
-For example, if there are dry eyes, dry eye treatments can be used (tears, gels and ointments).
+For example, if there are dry eyes, dry eye treatments can be used (tears, gels, and ointments).
 Intermittent photophobia associated with migraine usually responds to acute medications such as triptans, non-steroidals.
-Preventive treatment of the migraine may help reduce chronic photophobia.
+Preventive treatment of migraine may help reduce chronic photophobia.

 Tinted lenses, in particular FL-41 tint, and blue-blocking lenses, and red lenses have been reported to decrease and improve light sensitivity.
 These can be obtained without a prescription by talking with your oculist.
 Sunglasses outside frequently help with light sensitivity in the sun.